More crashes this Thanksgiving holiday, but fewer DUI citations: State police

 Troopers also handed fewer citations for other infractions.
 Troop J gave out 745 citations for other offenses, down from the 909 they passed out last year.

-Safety belt infractions were up this year, with 40 citations issued compared to the 20 troopers handed out in 2021.
+Safety belt infractions were up this year, with 40 citations issued compared with the 20 handed out in 2021.

-Child seat infractions were down. with three citations compared to five last year.
+Child seat infractions were down. with three citations compared with five last year.

 Statewide, there were 970 crashes over the Thanksgiving holiday period, down from the 1,155 in 2021.
-Two people were killed and 196 were injured in those crashes this year.
+Two people were killed and 196 were injured this year.
 In 2021, five people died in Thanksgiving holiday crashes and 225 were injured.

 York City Police seek suspect in string of burglaries